SimpleGitVersion/CodeCake/README.md

 See the [InteractiveAliases source code](https://github.com/SimpleGitVersion/CodeCake/blob/master/Code.Cake/CodeCakeSpecific/InteractiveAliases.cs) for more information about this CodeCake specific extension.

-On CI server, or when no interaction are required, just launch: `CodeCakeBuilder.exe -nointeraction`
+On CI server, or when no interaction are required, compile CodeCakBuilder project and launch: `CodeCakeBuilder.exe -nointeraction`, or even simpler from the solution directory just call `dotnet run --project CodeCakeBuilder -nointeraction`

 An intermediate mode is available: `CodeCakeBuilder.exe -autointeraction`.
 In this mode, command line arguments can drive the behavior of the execution.
 Given the sample script below: